csiebler/csiebler.github.io/content/posts/using-cognitive-services-read-api-with-data-secured-by-vnet.md

 Next, click **Azure Role Assignments** on the same screen and select **Add role assignment**.
 Then, assign the **Storage Blob Data Reader** role to your **Storage Account**.
 Once done, you could send plain storage URLS without SAS tokens to Read API and it could read the data.

 Next, navigate to your Storage Account, select **Networking** and check the network settings.
 In our example here, we only allow access from **selected networks**.
-Ironically, we did not select any VNET, so the data can’t be accessed from anywhere, including Cognitive Services.
-However, we’ll add the **Cognitive Services Resource type** and then name of our **Cognitive Service instance**.
+Ironically, we did not select any VNET, so the data can't be accessed from anywhere, including Cognitive Services.
+However, we'll add the **Cognitive Services Resource type** and then name of our **Cognitive Service instance**.
 This means our Cognitive Service can tunnel through this super-restrictive networking setting!

 ![Allowing our Cognitive Service resource to tunnel through the firewall](/images/networking_settings_storage.png "Allowing our Cognitive Service resource to tunnel through the firewall")